-We've tested more than 44 wireless in-ears and earbuds and below are our top recommendation for the best wireless earbuds for iOS to purchase in 2019.
-See also our recommendations for the best sounding wireless earbuds and the best truly wireless earbuds.
+We've tested more than 62 wireless in-ears and earbuds and below are our top recommendation for the best earbuds for iOS to purchase in 2019.
+See also our recommendations for the best sounding wireless earbuds, the best earbuds with a mic, and the best truly wireless earbuds.

 The best wireless earbuds for iPhone that we've tested so far are the Beats BeatsX.
 Apple acquired the Beats brand a few years ago and since then has released a couple of headsets with the W1 chip.
 Headphones with this chip like the BeatsX have a slight performance boost when paired with your iPhone compared to an Android device.
 They are already fairly versatile and balanced-sounding headphones with a super flexible around-the-neck design that you can easily fold and shove into your pockets.